 Corners at Wheat Ridge

 On January 23, 2017, Wheat Ridge Corners, LLC purchased a majority of the 15 acres at the southwest corner of 38th and Wadsworth.
 In early February, their consultants began remediation of the existing buildings by removing large amounts of asbestos identified throughout the buildings.
-Once the asbestos is contained, Wheat Ridge Corners, LLC will begin demolition of all the structures.
+Once the asbestos was contained, Wheat Ridge Corners, LLC began demolition of all the structures.

-Upon completion of demolition and approval of the site plans and building elevations, the developer anticipates initiating the vertical construction.
-The project will be built in three phases and Phase I will consist of a majority of the retail pads.
+Upon completion of demolition and approval of the site plans and building elevations, the developer initiated the vertical construction.
+The project will be built in two phases and Phase I will consisting of a majority of the retail pads.

-Wheat Ridge Corners, LLC is planning to develop approximately 75,000 square feet of retail including a 35,000 square foot grocery store.
-They recently announced that Lucky's Market has signed on as the tenant for that space.
-The additional 30,000 square feet will include dining, coffee shop, taverns, and other retail.
-The project will also include a public plaza at the corner of Wadsworth and 38th and a public gathering space on the interior of the development.
-The developer has marketed the southern portion of the project for the development of up to 230 market-rate apartments anticipated for Phase III of the project.
+Wheat Ridge Corners, LLC is developed approximately 75,000 square feet of retail including a 35,000 square foot grocery store.
+The additional 30,000 square feet will include dining and other retail.
+The project includes a public plaza at the corner of Wadsworth and 38th and a public gathering space on the interior of the development.
+The developer sold the southern portion of the project for the development of a 321 unit market-rate apartment complex.

 For more information, contact Steve Art, Economic Development Manager 303-235-2806.